DataDog/documentation/content/en/security/application_security/enabling/serverless.md

 ### Prerequisites

-- [Serverless APM][2] is configured on the Lambda function to send traces directly to Datadog.
+- [Serverless APM Tracing][apm-lambda-tracing-setup] is setup on the Lambda function to send traces directly to Datadog.
-- A tracing library is installed.
-X-Ray tracing, by itself, is not sufficient for ASM.
-Add the tracing library by following the steps below.
+  X-Ray tracing, by itself, is not sufficient for ASM and requires APM Tracing to be enabled.

 ### Get started

 {{< tabs >}}
 {{% tab "Serverless Framework" %}}

-The [Datadog Serverless Framework plugin][1] automatically configures your functions to send metrics, traces, and logs to Datadog through the [Datadog Lambda Extension][2].
+The [Datadog Serverless Framework plugin][1] can be used to automatically configure and deploy your lambda with ASM.

 To install and configure the Datadog Serverless Framework plugin: